 This tasting is ideal for small groups or part of corporate events that want to focus on both wine education as well as team building.
 Allow 2.5 hours.

-They offer a number of special events throughout the year including several brunches, release parties, winemaker events and more.
-Visit: www.sequoiagrove.com
+The winery offers a number of special events throughout the year including several brunches, release parties, winemaker events and more.
+For more information and or to join one of their wine clubs, visit: www.sequoiagrove.com

 The Three “M’s”: Morisoli, Mike & Molly, names synonymous with Sequoia Grove wines